-I am the founder of Variant Perception, a macroeconomic research group that provides investment strategy to asset managers.
-I co-wrote the best selling books Endgame, a book on the sovereign debt crisis, and Code Red, a book on unconventional monetary policy.
-I’ve worked as an equity analyst at SAC Capital and as a Vice President in proprietary trading at Bank of America.
-With my friend Turi Munthe, we founded Demotix, a citizen-journalism website and photo agency that takes photographs from freelance journalists and amateurs and markets them to the mainstream media.
-In 2012 we sold Demotix to Corbis, a company owned then by Bill Gates.
+I’m the co-author of the NY Times bestseller Endgame: The End of the Debt Supercycle, a book on the sovereign debt crisis, and the Wall Street Journal bestseller Code Red, a book on unconventional monetary policy.
+I am a founder of Variant Perception, a macroeconomic research group that caters to asset managers.
+I am a Rhodes Scholar, and since leaving Oxford, I’ve worked as an equity analyst at SAC Capital and as a Vice President in proprietary trading at Bank of America.
+With my friend and partner Turi Munthe, I founded Demotix, a citizen-journalism website and photo agency that takes photographs from freelance journalists and amateurs and markets them to the mainstream media.
+We sold Demotix in 2012 to Corbis, a company owned then by Bill Gates.

-I’m a cultural mutt and grew up in San Blas, a neighborhood of Madrid that had one of the highest rates of drug use in Europe.
+I grew up in San Blas, a neighborhood of Madrid that had one of the highest rates of drug use in Europe.
 My parents started Betel International, a drug rehabilitation center that has grown from one addict in 1985 to almost 3,000 addicts in 25 countries.
-As a child almost all my friends were heroin addicts and most were HIV+ and died of AIDS.
+As a child almost all my friends were heroin addicts and ex-convicts and most were HIV+.

-My hobbies are listening to jazz, collecting photography, learning languages, reading loads of books, watching too many classic movies and drinking far too much coffee.
+I love jazz, photography, learning languages, reading far too many books and drinking far too much coffee.

 I try not to take myself too seriously.
 As G.K.
-Chesterton said, “The reason angels can fly is because they take themselves so lightly.”
+Chesterton wrote, “The reason angels can fly is because they take themselves so lightly.”